DECODEproject/whitepaper/decode-whitepaper.md

 [^data]: Do we restrict the architecture to only mediate access to data?
 Or do we generalise to also mediate access to resources?
 (E.g. providing access to the Wifi router to the guests that have rented your house for a week?)

 The *publisher* of restricted data determines who has access to the data.
 To this end it attaches an *entitlement condition* to the restricted data.
 Users wishing to obtain access to the data need to prove they possess the necessary *entitlement*.
 Entitlements can be *issued* to users.
 Entitlements have a *lifetime*: they are not valid before and not valid after a certain time.
-Additional flexibility can be expressed through *smart contracts* that, given a set of inputs (consisting of entitlements but also other *context*, like the current location or the current time or date) yield an entitlement.
-Smart contracts are stored and executed on a *distributed ledger*.
+Additional flexibility can be expressed through *smart rules* that, given a set of inputs (consisting of entitlements but also other *context*, like the current location or the current time or date) yield an entitlement.
+Smart rules are stored and executed on a *distributed ledger*.
 Users store their entitlements privately.

-(So, for example, a home owner wishing to allow his guests access to the local Wifi could create an entitlement `john-doe-house-wifi`, a smart contract saying "*if someone has an entitlement `renting-john-doe-house` and this entitlement is valid now, then output the entitlement `john-doe-house-wifi` valid for one hour*".
+(So, for example, a home owner wishing to allow his guests access to the local Wifi could create an entitlement `john-doe-house-wifi`, a smart rule saying "*if someone has an entitlement `renting-john-doe-house` and this entitlement is valid now, then output the entitlement `john-doe-house-wifi` valid for one hour*".
 Then if the owner rents out his house and issues the renter the entitlement `renting-john-doe-house`, access to the wifi is securely arranged automatically.)

 Data sources[^datasources]: